alexandruast/platform-inception/README.md

 * CentOS7, Amazon Linux 7, RHEL 7 - all supported also in Vagrant

 #### ToDo
+* use system scheduler when deployments are implemented in nomad
 * build publish plugin - run build on prod-jenkins
 * hide sensitive info from console output
 * store archives/backups